 - Training is a critical aspect of the process, especially when implementing new equipment.
 The training curriculum needs a major overhaul and planning and coordination.
 Historically pollworker training occurred the two weeks before the election.
 The result is classes of 100 to 300 people.
 There was no signup process for pollworkers to attend a class; they were free to show up at any class.
 More training is necessary for everyone involved in the process, including staff.
 Inadequate training can cause careless mistakes.
 These mistakes do not necessarily affect the outcome of an election, but they can create questions about the process.
-Some training-related issues included: - Some provisional and early ballots were left in a plastic bag and not sealed.
-(The pollworkers were possibly packing the provisionals at the end of the night and had not sealed the bag.) - Some pollworkers did not allow observers in vote centers - Some observers were not allowed to observe the opening and closing process - Misunderstanding of a Cradlepoint and the passwords supplied to vote centers;(All vote centers receive passwords for the touchpad, but they did not receive the password to the Cradlepoint.
+Some training-related issues included: - Some provisional and early ballots left in a plastic bag and not sealed.
+(The pollworkers were possibly packing the provisionals at the end of the night and had not sealed the bag.) - o Some pollworkers did not allow observers in vote centers - o Some observers not allowed to observe the opening and closing process - Misunderstanding of a Cradlepoint and the passwords supplied to vote centers; (Passwords for the touchpads were distributed to all vote centers, but they did not receive the password to the Cradlepoint.
 The passwords to the Cradlepoint were not the same for all vote centers.) - The Elections Department better understands how the e-pollbooks communicate with each other and other vote centers.
-The office will implement a plan to better monitor the touchpad and delta file activity during the general election. - The Elections Department needs better communication between the office and the vote centers to provide adequate support.
+The office will put a plan in place to better monitor the touchpad and delta file activity during the general election. - The Elections Department needs better communication between the office and the vote centers to provide adequate support.

-The improvements and action plans described above will be in place for the November 2022 General Election.
+The improvements and action plans described above will be in place in preparation for the November 2022 General Election.